 As a budget provider Origin doesn’t provide any notable extras or freebies.
 You can choose to add a static IP address or upgrade to a better router, but otherwise, these are barebones packages.

 Origin Broadband router

 Origin supplies Asus routers with its home broadband packages - an Asus N14 for ADSL or N16 with fibre.
-But while Asus is regarded as a high quality make, these particular models are outdated.
+But while Asus is a respected manufacturer, these particular models are outdated.
 You only get support for 802.11n Wi-Fi, which means you don’t get the faster transfer speeds from newer Wi-Fi devices which support 802.11ac.
-They’re not terrible by any means, but if you want the best speeds and require more advanced features it may be worth investing in the upgraded models offered by Origin.
+They’re not terrible by any means, but if you want the best performance and require more advanced features, it may be worth investing in the upgraded models offered by Origin.